Most couples have areas of life where if they aren’t careful, sparks can fly.

 While it might be tempting to keep the peace by investing in a second television and introducing a habit of separate viewing, 37 years of marriage has taught us that short-circuiting the process with a quick fix that fails to address the heart of the issue may not be the best way forward.

 While separate viewing may bring peace and harmony in the short-term, it robs us of the opportunity of strengthening our relationship by working at resolving the issue together.
-We come to marriage not just with different viewing habits, but with different personalities and different preferences, and different approaches to life – which means conflict is to be expected!
+We come to marriage not just with different viewing habits, but with different personalities, different preferences, and different approaches to life – which means conflict is to be expected!
 I grew up in a home where conflict was avoided at all costs, and so in the early years of our marriage that was the way I approached any disagreement – head in the sand, sidestepping all arguments.
 Over the years we have learnt that rather than dodging disagreement which can lead to brooding resentment, facing an issue and resolving it together is much healthier for our relationship.

 It might mean one of us choosing to ignore the other’s annoying habit, changing our own behaviour, or finding a different way forward together.
 The important thing about conflict is not the issue itself, but how we deal with it.